-Antares Energy Limited (Subject to Deed of Company Arrangement) does not have any franking credits at 31 December 2016.
+Antares Energy Limited does not have any franking credits at 31 December 2017 (2016: NIL).

 NOTE 6 LOSS PER SHARE

 Basic loss per share amounts are calculated by dividing net profit or loss for the period attributable to ordinary equity holders of the parent by the weighted average number of ordinary shares outstanding during the period.